mojotech/mo/readme.md

 ### Ellipsis

 This mixin provides a simple mechanism to turn a selector into single line ellipsis overflow area with an ellipsis.
+An optional `width` property can be passed in.

 ```scss
 .headline {